Quick answer: The best AI receptionist software

 Key features:

-- Sub-500-ms voice latency for natural conversations
+- Sub-500ms voice latency for natural conversations

 - Bring-your-own-keys for LLM and voice providers